theAnalyticalCoder/Chess960/README.md

 200 setups within the range (-0.18,0.18).
 Furthermore to measure the number of possible openings I compared the 200 setups at depth 25 <<go depth 25>>. i,e checking the number of valid possible openings after 25 moves of play.There are 9.3 million in the classical setup.
 In the best setups, I have found some with over 30 million which is over 3 times as many as the classical setup.
 A Node represents a position, for example playing e4 from the classical setup is a Node so there are approximately 2-4 million games after 25 moves instead of 9.3 million.
 However, since this will be a fixed percentage common to every setup (i.e no matter what moves you play you have to play 24 moves to get to a game of 25 moves) we can still use the number of nodes as a measure of the number of possible openings.

 So Is 'nbrkbrnq' the confirmed Best Opening?
-Sadly No
+Sadly No.

-Lets look at the same Problem but instead only looking at a depth of 20 moves Setup, Nodes after 25 moves, Evaluation
+Lets look at the same Problem but instead only looking at a depth of 20 moves Setup, Nodes after 20 moves, Evaluation
  Classical Set up
 ```
 rnbqkbnr, 1.50 Million, 0.48